-Whereas trusted computing generally involves a hardware security module providing cryptographic functions in a physically secure enclosure, the architecture is not well suited to cloud computing.
-In the cloud, systems are virtualized, mobile and scaleable, hence they cannot readily access and rely upon fixed hardware.
+Whereas trusted computing generally involves a Hardware Security Module providing various cryptographic functions in a physically secure enclosure, the architecture is not well suited to cloud computing.
+In the cloud, systems are virtualized, mobile and scaleable, hence they cannot readily access and rely upon fixed hardware such as an HSM.

 Scope and purpose

-The standard will specify the information security aspects needed to secure ‘virtualized roots of trust’.
+The standard will specify the information security controls relating to ‘virtualized roots of trust’.

 ‘Trusted computing’ typically refers to secure systems used for governmental and military/defense purposes, processing highly classified information.

-‘Virtualized roots of trust’ appears to concern the provision of trustworthy computing environments in the cloud, where virtual machines are dynamically created to provide cloud services.
+‘Virtualized roots of trust’ concerns the provision of trustworthy computing environments in the cloud, where virtual machines are dynamically created to provide cloud services.
 The trust, risk and security implications are, frankly, beyond my pay grade.